 Checking your credit at least once a year is a good idea.
 If you have average credit and are about to start the application process for a new credit card, it’s important to consider the following factors before applying for the card and placing a hard inquiry on your file:

 - APR: The annual percentage rate (APR) on cards for people with average credit tends to be higher than for people with good or excellent credit.
-That means if you don’t pay off your balance in full each month, you could end up being on the hook for high interest charges due to your balance transfer or purchase APR.
-Some cards may offer a lower intro APR for a specific amount of time after account opening, but you’ll want to make sure your balance is paid off by then or potentially face high interest charges based on your variable APR.
+That means if you don’t pay off your balance in full each month, you could end up being on the hook for high interest charges.
+Some cards may offer a lower introductory APR or even a 0% intro APR for a specific amount of time after account opening.
+But you’ll want to make sure your balance is paid off by then or potentially face high interest charges based on your variable APR.

-- Rewards: Not all credit cards for average credit offer a welcome offer, a sign-up bonus, or rewards, but some do.
-If you spend a lot of money in certain categories, like on gas or groceries, look for a card that allows you to earn cash back or points for those purchases.
+- Rewards: Not all credit cards for average credit offer a welcome offer, a sign-up bonus, or cashback or travel rewards, but some do.
+If you spend a lot of money in certain categories, like on gas or groceries, look for a cash back card that allows you to earn on everyday purchases at grocery stores, gas stations, or other bonus categories.

 - Credit monitoring: Many credit card companies will allow you to monitor your credit report and get free credit score updates.
 This perk is great for those with average credit, as it can help you improve your score.